has been Artist Manager at Karsten Witt Musik Management since April 2017, focusing on vocal music and opera.

 Katrin is working for Karsten Witt Musik Management since 2012.

-was born in Zurich and grew up in Taipei and Vienna.
+Xenia Groh-Hu was born in Zürich and brought up in Taipei and Vienna.
 She studied Musicology (in combination with Theatre, Sinology and Business Administration) at the University of Vienna, piano at the Conservatory of Music in Vienna and attended several cultural management courses.
+She has given lectures and workshops on traditional and contemporary Chinese music and worked as a translator for cultural institutions and projects from 1992.

 was born in Dresden and grew up on the seaside in Cuxhaven.
 She gained her Masters in Applied Cultural Sciences majoring in music and business administration at the University of Lüneburg, which included studies at the School of Economics and Business Law in Gothenburg, Sweden.